AlgoMaster Logo

 3. Second pass (decode): For each index i from 0 to 2n - 1:

-• nums[i] = nums[i] / maxVal to extract the encoded new value.
+• nums[i] = nums[i] / maxVal keeps only the high part, the shuffled value.

 Example Walkthrough